cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 - GenerateKeyPair(): Generate an ephemeral key pair `(sk, pk)` for the DH group in use
-- DH(sk, pk): Perform a non-interactive DH exchange using the private key sk and public key pk to produce a shared secret
+- DH(sk, pk): Perform a non-interactive DH exchange using the private key sk and public key pk to produce a fixed-length shared secret
 - Marshal(pk): Produce a fixed-length octet string encoding the public key `pk`
+- Unmarshal(enc): Parse a fixed-length octet string to recover a public key

 Then we can construct a KEM (which we'll call "DHKEM") in the following way: